foxpy/homework/semester 6/information-theory/error-correction-codes/serial-emulator/doc.md

 Decodes simulated Serial port data flow from `src` to `dst` using settings pointed by `cfg`.
-Packets with parity mismatch or broken start/stop bits are dropped.
+Packets with parity mismatch or broken start/stop bits are still decoded as is, and number of malformed packets + possible retransmissions is returned.
-Returns number of successfully decoded packets.
 After completion, `src` is emptied.

 ### serial_packet_length()